DominicMachado/DominicMachado.github.io/docs/latn-399-s22/translation-assignment-latn-399.md

 Each translation assignment will be graded on a satisfactory/unsatisfactory basis.
 A satisfactory translation assignment will:

-- Be completed by class time (11 AM)
+- Be shared with me as a GoogleDoc by class time (11 AM)
 - Provide a grammatical accurate and idiomatic rendering of the Latin
 - Interpret the text's tone and narrative flow
 - Include a 500-600 word reflection on the process that you used to come up with your translation